memfault/interrupt/_drafts/drafting-a-c-development-environment.md

 ### Bonus: Coverage reports

 The previously mentioned [article on Embedded Artistry](https://embeddedartistry.com/blog/2019/2/25/unit-testing-and-reporting-on-a-build-server-using-ceedling-and-unity/) also shows how to configure coverage reports.
-This is already set up in the [`project.yml` of the GitHub example project](https://github.com/lmapii/cproject/blob/main/tests/unittest/project.yml), and since we included `gcovr` in the `apt` packages of our image already, we are good to run our unit tests with coverage:
+This is already set up in the [`project.yml` of the GitHub example project](https://github.com/lmapii/cproject/blob/main/tests/unittest/project.yml), and since we included `gcovr` in the `apt` packages of our image, we are good to run our unit tests with coverage:

 ```bash
 $ ceedling gcov:all